odddollar/Language-benchmarks/README.md

 - Finding the factors of 2,000,000,000
 - Finding the _ Fibonacci number
 - Finding all prime numbers up to _
-- Constructing and reversing an array of 10,000 square numbers

 All benchmarks must use the same basic algorithm/method.
 E.g. The Go factor benchmark must use the same algorithm as the Python factor benchmark.